stas2z/cPins/README.md

 # cPins

-Simple and easy to use timer based pins/leds switching on/off/blink/PWM library for STM32 Use HardwareTimer class comes since core version 1.7.0.
+Simple and easy to use timer based pins/leds switching on/off/blink/PWM library for STM32.
+Using HardwareTimer class comes since core version 1.7.0.

-##Usage
+## Usage

 Include library and define your pins as pins or leds